-The submissions for Oslo Architecture Triennale's Open Call will be shared here soon.
-Explore projects, practices and perspectives that contribute to the mission: creating more sustainable, diverse and thriving neighbourhoods.
+The Neighbourhood Index is Oslo Architecture Triennale’s catalogue of neighbourhood projects, practices and perspectives.
+Together these contribute to the Triennale mission: creating more sustainable, diverse and thriving neighbourhoods.

 About the Neighbourhood Index